efidoalo/Bittorrent-client/README.rst

 where the headers, source code and compiled object files for the data structures used (vector, doubly_linked_list and binary_tree) are all located in the directory
 ~/Documents/Containers/C.
 The Bittorrent specification can be found here http://bittorrent.org/beps/bep_0003.html with relevant html links listed here http://bittorrent.org/beps/bep_0000.html.
+As a result of bad practices in the code including the number of threads used and handling of pointers I am doing a rewrite of the program.
+Commits will ensue.
+As before the program will not implement the whole Bittorrent specification but only a subset required to download files.